MCGPPeters/Radix/C#/Design decisions.md

 # Authentication / Authorization

 Is not in scope for Radix...
 When the runtime received a command, it assumed the issuer of the command is authorized to do so.
 For auditing purposes it does however require information about the identity of the issuer of a command.
+The user is however to check authorization as part of the validation logic of the command.

 # Distributed architecture